Jimesh-patel/Expense-Tracker/README.md

    - Settle up with friends or group members directly within the app.
    - Automatically adjust balances and update records for all linked accounts.

-### Unique Selling Points
-- **Real-Time Synchronization**: All activities, such as splitting expenses or clearing dues, are immediately reflected in linked accounts.
-- **User-Centric Design**: Intuitive UI/UX ensures ease of use for both individual and group expense management.
-- **Scalability**: Designed to handle large user bases and multiple concurrent operations seamlessly.

 ---